davidusb-geek/emhass/docs/config.md

 - load_forecast_method: The load forecast method that will be used.
 The options are 'csv' to load a CSV file or 'naive' for a simple 1-day persistance model.
 The default CSV file path that will be used is '/data/data_load_forecast.csv'.
 Defaults to 'naive'.
 - load_cost_forecast_method: Define the method that will be used for load cost forecast.
 The options are 'hp_hc_periods' for peak and non-peak hours contracts and 'csv' to load custom cost from CSV file.
 The default CSV file path that will be used is '/data/data_load_cost_forecast.csv'.
 The following parameters and definitions are only needed if load_cost_forecast_method='hp_hc_periods':
-	- list_hp_periods: Define a list of peak hour periods for load consumption from the grid.
+- hp_periods: Define a list of peak hour periods for load consumption from the grid.
 This is useful if you have a contract with peak and non-peak hours.
 For example for two peak hour periods:
-		- period_hp_1:
 	- start: '02:54'
-			- end: '15:24'
+	  end: '15:24'
-		- period_hp_2:
 	- start: '17:24'
-			- end: '20:24'
+	  end: '20:24'
-	- load_cost_hp: The cost of the electrical energy from the grid during peak hours in €/kWh.
+	load_cost_hp: The cost of the electrical energy from the grid during peak hours in €/kWh.
 Defaults to 0.1907.
-	- load_cost_hc: The cost of the electrical energy from the grid during non-peak hours in €/kWh.
+	load_cost_hc: The cost of the electrical energy from the grid during non-peak hours in €/kWh.
 Defaults to 0.1419.

 - prod_price_forecast_method: Define the method that will be used for PV power production price forecast.
 This is the price that is payed by the utility for energy injected to the grid.
 The options are 'constant' for a constant fixed value or 'csv' to load custom price forecast from a CSV file.
 The default CSV file path that will be used is '/data/data_prod_price_forecast.csv'.
 - prod_sell_price: The paid price for energy injected to the grid from excedent PV production in €/kWh.
 Defaults to 0.065.
 This parameter is only needed if prod_price_forecast_method='constant'.